Home | Volume 48 | Article number 64

 Authors' contributions Up Down

 Andrew Hans Mgaya and Salim Alli Maumba conceptualized the study and collected and processed data.
 Data analysis and interpretation was performed by Andrew Hans Mgaya, Salim Alli Maumba, Bosco Pius Mapunda, Sophia Isaac Kiwango, Raymond Thomas Kiponza and Nathanael Luther Mtinangi .
 Andrew Hans Mgaya wrote the first manuscript, which was revised by Salim Alli Maumba, Bosco Pius Mapunda, Sophia Isaac Kiwango, Raymond Thomas Kiponza and Nathanael Luther Mtinangi.
-All authors reviewed and approved the final manuscript.
+All authors read and approved the final manuscript.

 Acknowledgments Up Down

-We acknowledge the contribution of Muhimbili National hospital staff from the Medical Records Department, Maternity wards, and Obstetrics operating for their assistance in data extraction.
+We acknowledge the contribution of Muhimbili National Hospital staff from the Medical Records Department, Maternity wards, and Obstetrics operating for their assistance in data extraction.
 We are thankful for the funds that were provided by Muhimbili National Hospital.

 Tables Up Down